TrgDuyNg/TrgDuyNg/README.md

 # 📌 About Me

-👋 I'm **Truong Duy**, a full-stack development student passionate about building clean and efficient applications.
-📚 I’m currently seeking an **internship** to apply my skills in real-world projects.
+🎓 I'm an Information Technology student at the University of Economics Ho Chi Minh (UEH).

+🔭 I'm passionate about Web Development Engineering and enjoy exploring new technologies, building software, and contributing to meaningful projects.

-💡 I love working with both frontend and backend technologies, focusing on writing clean APIs and well-structured code.
+🔍 I’m deeply interested in full-stack development—working with both frontend and backend technologies, learning web frameworks, and continuously expanding my skill set.

+💡 I’m always looking for opportunities to apply my knowledge in real-world projects, solve problems creatively, and grow as a developer.

 ---